Vec-LUT: Vector Table Lookup for Parallel Ultra-Low-Bit LLM Inference on Edge Devices: Background and Motivation

 \subsubsection{LUT-based Ultra-Low-Bit LLM inference}

 LUT-based inference replaces runtime dequantization and multiplication with table lookup.
-As shown in Fig.~\ref{fig:lut-example}, take a ternary model with weight partitioned in groups of 4 as an example, it enumerates all possible bit patterns of weight groups (i.e., $\mathbf{w} \in \{-1, 0, 1\}^4$), and then precompute their dot products with the activation group $\mathbf{v}$.
+As shown in Fig.~\ref{fig:lut-example}, take a ternary model with weights partitioned in groups of 4 as an example, it enumerates all possible bit patterns of weight groups (i.e., $\mathbf{w} \in \{-1, 0, 1\}^4$), and then precomputes their dot products with the activation group $\mathbf{v}$.
 The precomputed results are stored in the table $\mathbf{T}=\{\mathbf{w} \times \mathbf{v} \mid \mathbf{w} \in \{-1, 0, 1\}^4 \}$, obtaining $3^4=81$ table entries in total.

 Then it traverses the actual weight matrix, and uses the weight groups as indices to directly look up the dot product $\mathbf{o}=\mathbf{w} \times \mathbf{v}=\mathbf{T}(idx(\mathbf{w}))$ without multiplication.
 LUT is suitable for low-bit, especially ternary models, for which the possible bit patterns in $\mathbf{w}$ are limited to enumerate (e.g., $3^4=81$ for groups of 4).
 On top of this basic LUT design, our vector LUT paradigm constructs the table in the granularity of vectors, so each table entry stores precomputed results from multiple tokens contiguously.